patricknelson/chunkbot/README.md

 ## To Do ##

+* **DJ Idle Times:** Add commands “bot dj times” to get wait list idle time, derived from last time seen in chat, and “bot enable/disable anti-idle” to require DJ’s to chat at least once every 10min in order to remain in the waiting list (if enabled). *Higher priority.*
-* History: Find way to build own history via monitoring API.getMedia() instead of relying on the sometimes buggy API.getHistory() method.
+* **History:** Find way to build own history via monitoring API.getMedia() instead of relying on the sometimes buggy API.getHistory() method.
 * Add command `bot openbar` to allow serving of drinks to anyone for 30 seconds.